Our environmental contribution

 Taking action to reduce greenhouse gas emissions

-Examples of actions we are taking as an organisation to reduce our greenhouse gas emissions include:
+Examples of other actions we are taking as an organisation to reduce our greenhouse gas emissions include the following:

 We encourage the use of alternative, low carbon transport options to our staff and to the community, such as cycling and public transport.
 We have added electric bikes and electric scooters as another way for Environment Canterbury staff to get to meetings in other parts of the city.